 In that regard, one of the most crucial bands of the indie sleaze era was Of Montreal, who released the album Freewave Lucifer f<ck f^ck f>ck this year.
 Bandleader Kevin Barnes, who is bisexual and non-binary, says that “gender fluidity and the performative aspect of gender roles was very important” to them at the time and “very connected” to the music they were making.

-Barnes says they wanted to foster “a safe space that the people could kind of explore” full expression of themselves, says Barnes over the phone.
+Barnes wanted to foster “a safe space where people could kind of explore” full expression of themselves,” they said over the phone.
 “It definitely didn’t feel like I was riding the wave of anything.
 It was more just like, ‘This is what I want to do personally, and this is what I want to cultivate and propagate in the world.’
 It was only many years after the fact, while I was looking back on it, that I realized the significance of it all.
 Because it was almost like an unconscious thing that I was doing — I wasn’t trying to contextualize anything or think about the historical significance of it.”

 Looking back, Barnes doesn’t think that the LGBTQ community “was as supported in society as much.
 It didn’t seem like people cared as much as they do now.”
 But, echoing Srivastava’s sentiments, they think it’s “great that we have seemingly evolved a lot.”